Digital-Repository-of-Ireland/DRI-3D-Pilot/README.md

 ## DRI 3D Pilot

-The DRI 3D Pilot is a project to investigate ways to support Cultural Heritage Institutions in creating, publishing and aggregating 3D content to Europeana Collections, via the Digital Repository of Ireland Repository, the Europeana National Aggregator for Ireland.
+The DRI 3D Pilot is a project headed by the [Digital Repository of Ireland](https://www.dri.ie/) (DRI) to investigate ways to support Cultural Heritage Institutions in creating, publishing and aggregating 3D content to Europeana Collections, via the DRI, the Europeana National Aggregator for Ireland.
 The project is part-funded by the European Union within the Europeana Common Culture project.

 ### Introduction